 The Caribbean medical school journey is demanding.
 In order to maintain well-rounded, successful students, there must be activities outside of the classroom.
 There’s no shortage of Island adventures from hiking, to scuba diving or participating in Trinity’s student activity groups.
 These groups serve as networking opportunities and philanthropic outlets, where students devote their time to a shared mission or project.

 Would I be happy at this school for at the least the next four years?

-Of course, we think so, but the best way to gauge this is to connect with an alumni or read what Trinity alumni have to say about their time at Trinity.
-Check out our Alumni Spotlight featuring Dr. Clinton Ezekiel, Dr. Kendra Allen, Dr. Adrian Garcia, Dr. Kirk Vannitamby.
+Of course, we think so, but the best way to gauge this is to connect with alumni or read what Trinity alumni have to say about their time at Trinity.
+Check out our Alumni Spotlight featuring Dr. Clinton Ezekiel, Dr. Kendra Allen, Dr. Adrian Garcia, and Dr. Kirk Vannitamby.

-If you have made the decision to take your first step to medical practice, we invite you to consider Trinity as the one school that will invest personally and professionally in you with your success as its core mission.
+If you have made the decision to take your first step into medical practice, we invite you to consider Trinity as the one school that will invest personally and professionally in you with your success as its core mission.

 Schedule a phone consultation with an admissions director